for-the-new-order/for-the-new-order.github.io/_pages/rules/imperial-troops-deployment-rules.md

 ## Team Contribution Ranks

+<mark>TODO: rephrase the first paragraph; ranks are acquired individually not "as a group".</mark>

-Based on the Duty system of AoR, the team Contribution Rank increase as a group.
-Even players playing imperial agents should focus on teamplay; the team want the New Order to succeed and will do anything in their power to see that happen (collectively)!
+_Based on the Duty system of AoR, the team Contribution Rank increase as a group.
+Even players playing imperial agents should focus on teamplay; the team want the New Order to succeed and will do anything in their power to see that happen (collectively)!_

 The following table describes the benefits of each rank.
 The perks in that table do not require any roll (unless the GM decide otherwise).
 But, aiming for higher gear or resources than your rank allows usually do.